recurze/Parallel_LaplacianSolver/README.md

 * Refer to the paper for a detailed analysis and description of the algorithm regarding constants.

+## Implemenatation details

+* There's a strong correlation between the fraction of packets sunk and the closeness to the stationary state.
+Thus, the stopping condition is based on this fraction C.
+* More than 1 packet is transmitted at once.
+* `inQ[i][j]` holds the incoming packets to node j coming from thread i
+* The algorithm flounders in case of sparse graphs.
+The k-step speed up is a try at mitigating this issue.
+* Each packet is moved by more than 1 step at a time; the path is noted and occupancy updated accordingly.
+* `via[i][j][k]` is 1 if packet of thread i has been to node j in step k.
+This marks the occupancy of the queue of node j at that time step.

 ## IO format
 The input will be of the following format

 ```
-The first line in the file is a single integer n, denoting the number of nodes
+The first line in the file is two integers - n and m, denoting the number of
-The following n lines will have n space seperated real numbers, the Adjacency
+nodes and the number of edges.
+The following m lines will have three space
-matrix in row-major format
+seperated real numbers, the 2 vertices and the weight of the corresponding
-The final line will have n space seperated real numbers, the b in Lx=b
+edge.
+The final line will have n space seperated real numbers, the b in Lx=b.

 A[i][i] = 0
 A[i][j] = A[j][i] >= 0
 b[n] = sum(b[1..n-1])
 ```

+Real world graphs can be found [here][konect] and [here][snap].

 The output should be of the following format: